Index ¦ Archives ¦ Atom ¦ RSS > Category: Software ¦ Atom ¦ RSS

 Fri 15 December 2023

 Onboarding to a new project can be a wild ride.
 Sometimes, you just have a codebase that "worked on the dev's machine" and no instructions beyond that.
-Other times there's a documented series of commands to run on your machine that you're generally expected to just trust to not mess …continue
+Other times there's a documented series of …continue

 Continue reading →